Roger Wallis Roger Wallis

 Roger specialises in corporate and securities law.
 He advises on public market mergers and acquisitions, equity capital market transactions, business reorganisations, corporate governance and regulatory compliance.

-Consistently ranked as a Leading Individual by independent legal directories, he is recognised as a Band 1 lawyer by Chambers Asia Pacific 2024 and Chambers Global 2020.
-Roger is also highly regarded in capital markets by IFLR1000 2023, and is recognised as a Leading Individual by Legal 500 Asia Pacific 2024.
+Consistently ranked as a Leading Individual by independent legal directories, he is recognised as a Band 1 lawyer by Chambers Asia Pacific and Chambers Global.
+Roger is also highly regarded in capital markets by IFLR1000 2025, and is recognised as a Leading Partner by Legal 500 Asia Pacific.

 Recent highlights